 - Receipt of payment of fees

-There are two types of insurances that are necessary for you to start a mechanical services business: 1) workman’s compensation insurance, and 2) general liability insurance.
+Two types of insurances are necessary for you to start a mechanical services business: 1) workman’s compensation insurance, and 2) general liability insurance.

 Starting a mechanical services business can cost you an arm.
 That’s why you need to account for all the expenses your business accrues.
 Failure to do so will cripple your business.